Review Management: The Ultimate Business Owner’s Guide

 Nip Crises In The Bud

-The thing about business is that, no matter how perfect your product or plan is, something will go wrong eventually.
+The thing about business is that, no matter how perfect your product, plan, or social media are, something will go wrong eventually.
 Your staff will have a bad day, you’ll ship out one faulty product, there will be delays out of your control.
-And in reality, this happens a lot more often than most businesses would like.
+And in reality, this happens a lot more often than most local businesses would like.

 Improve Your Bottom Line

 The priority of every business, regardless of industry, is its bottom line.
-More reviews build trust, increases your exposure, and helps you meet your customer’s needs.
+More social media reviews build trust, increase your exposure, and help you meet your customer’s needs.
 All of that increases potential customers to check out your business.
-Reviews are incredibly powerful in transforming curiosity into cash.
+Online review sites are incredibly powerful in transforming curiosity into cash.

 Even a one-star increase can translate to a 9% increase in profit.
-You can also expect an increase in traffic to your site, more calls, and more in-store visits.
+You can also expect an increase in traffic to your site and social media (Google, Facebook, and Instagram), more calls, and more in-store visits.

 Challenges And Issues You May Face

-From coming up with a good review management strategy, to aligning it with your brand voice and values, making sure it’s properly implemented, checking and reading reviews on every platforming, actually RESPONDING to reviews, relaying the feedback to the necessary parties, taking down fake reviews, collecting and interpreting data, and getting more reviews from customers, review management is pretty much a full-time job.
+From coming up with a good online reputation management strategy, to aligning it with your brand voice and values, making sure it’s properly implemented, checking and reading online review sites, actually RESPONDING to customer reviews on social media, relaying the feedback to the necessary parties, taking down fake reviews, collecting and interpreting data, and getting more reviews from customers, online reputation management is pretty much a full-time job.

-Many large companies have a dedicated person or even an entire team to handle their online reputation and reviews.
+Many large companies have a dedicated person or even an entire team to handle their online reputation management, social media, and review sites that matter.
 But small businesses don’t always have the capital to do that.

 Instead, just make it a point to check your online reviews a few times a week.
-You can stay on top of your online reviews using review management software, or set up an alert for every new review that comes in.
+You can stay on top of your online reviews using review management software for your business, or set up an alert for every new review that comes in.

-We wouldn’t say that review management is necessarily expensive, especially since tools can range from free to just a couple hundred dollars a month.
+We wouldn’t say that reputation management is necessarily expensive, especially since tools can range from free to just a couple hundred dollars a month.